-STARTWeston-super-Mare, birthplace of John Cleese (whose family name was originally Cheese) and gateway to the Bristol Channel.
+Weston-super-Mare, birthplace of John Cleese (whose family name was originally Cheese) and gateway to the Bristol Channel.

 Cheddar Gorge, birthplace of actual cheese and a number of goats.
 The goats seemed particularly interested in nibbling the white paint from the middle of the road.

 Tilshead, on Salisbury Plain.
 Londis sandwiches all round.

 Clacket Lane Services, M25, home to a high-voltage charging point that put enough sparks in the Tesla to take it all the way to Whitstable.

-FINISHWhitstable: oysters (hmm…), fish and chips (better!) and England’s largest village green.
+Whitstable: oysters (hmm…), fish and chips (better!) and England’s largest village green.